-Some of the more common preventative dentistry services available
+Some of the more common Preventative dentistry services available

 Preventative dentistry is crucial because it helps avoid serious dental problems like tooth decay and gum disease.
 By keeping your teeth and gums healthy, you can avoid costly dental treatments down the road.
 Additionally, some dental issues, such as periodontal disease, cannot be cured, only maintained, so avoiding its development in the first place can save the smile!
 With this in mind, the Cooper Dental Group team in Ormond Beach, Florida, may recommend routine visits to keep the teeth and gums healthy for life!